audenciodimas-inspatial/BlenderBackground/README.md

 ## Rendering Textures onto 3D Model

-1. On the top right, click on the circle Render circle
+1. On the top right, click on the circle farthest to the right to render the model\
 ![renderCircle_image](render_image.png)
+  - Note: It is the circle highlighted in blue